RubixML/ML/README.md

 ---
 ### Regressors
 Regression analysis is used to predict the outcome of an event where the value is continuous.
+Continuous valued estimators have many use cases including weather forecasting, stock prediction, and estimating life expectancy.

 ### Adaline
-Adaptive Linear Neuron is a type of single layer [neural network](#neural-network) with a [linear output layer](#linear).
+Adaptive Linear Neuron or (*Adaline*) is a type of single layer [neural network](#neural-network) with a linear output neuron.
+Training is equivalent to solving [Ridge](#ridge) regression iteratively online using Gradient Descent.

 ##### Supervised | Online | Persistable | Linear